-While HEPA filters are quite effective at capturing virus particles that make it to them, we believe they would only add a marginal extra layer of protection in most situations.
+While HEPA filters are quite effective at capturing the virus particles that come in contact with them, we believe they would only add a marginal extra layer of protection in most situations.
 Additionally, an air purifier should in no way be used as an excuse to relax your adherence to any of the CDC's guidelines, as these measures offer much greater potential benefit.
 If you're already following these guidelines, have the means, and want to do absolutely everything possible to protect yourself and your family, an air purifier might be a worthwhile purchase.
-However, if the investment in an air purifier would at all hinder your ability to practice the CDC recommended sanitation and social distancing then you should not buy one.
+However, if the investment in an air purifier would at all hinder your ability to practice the CDC recommended social distancing then you should not buy one.

 One group that is more likely to benefit from an air purifier are those with pre-existing respiratory afflictions.
 Air purifiers can remove potential lung irritants of all sizes from the air in your home, reducing respiratory symptoms and physiological stress.
 This, in turn, can reduce the overall strain on your immune system.

 More Information Concerning HEPA Filtration of Viruses

 COVID-19 is a fast emerging threat, thus to our knowledge no study specifically examining COVID-19 and HEPA filters has yet been conducted.
 However, other research indicates that HEPA filters can be quite effective in capturing similar airborne viruses.
 This capability is widely cited in the literature, a particularly relevant example being a study conducted by the University of Florida and the US Airforce Research Laboratory.
 In this study researchers fed a cloud of MS2 bacteriophages directly into a HEPA filter.
-The MS2 bacteriophage is a virus that infects bacteria and occupies a similar size range to the COVID-19 virus.
+The MS2 bacteriophage is a virus that infects bacteria and occupies a similar size range as the COVID-19 virus.
 It was found that more than 99.9% of the MS2 bacteriophages were caught by the HEPA filter.
 Due to the size similarities of the COVID-19 virus and the MS2 bacteriophage we can expect HEPA filters would catch many COVID-19 particles as well.